kaizen-ai/kaizenflow/documentation/general/notebooks.md

 # Structure of a notebook

-## Add a description for a notebook
+## Always add a description for a notebook

 - A notebook can be used for various goals:
   - Tutorial / gallery